Programs for Adults

 Book Discussion Groups

 Sponsored by the League of Women Voters, Great Decisions promises to be an exciting series of discussions about international issues.
-Stop by the library to get a list of the issues to be discussed and to pick up the readings.
+Stop by the library to get a list of the issues to be discussed and to check out a briefing book.
 There will be 8 issues discussed over 8 sessions.
+Today’s Topic: The Middle East.